+We want your first National Show experience to be as exciting, rewarding and comfortable as can be!
+It's such a great opportunity to see some beautiful animals and meet their owners.
+You'll find pens filled with animals from those herds you've seen advertised in the goat periodicals and meet people whose names you're familiar with from reading those magazines.
 Although the week can be hectic and stressful, remember to take time to just wander around, visit folks, and sit back and watch the show.
-Before attending, spend a little time talking with a friend who has attended the National Show, and you're sure to glean some good pieces of information to help ease your trip and make your experiences pleasant.
+Spend a little time talking with a friend who has attended the National Show, and you're sure to glean some good pieces of information to help ease your trip and make your experiences pleasant ones.
 Enjoy the show!
-The whole National Show Committee is here to help you, so don't hesitate to ask.
+The whole National Show Committee is here to help you, so don't hesitate asking.
+It would also be helpful if you will pass along your tips to the next group of newcomers, so give us your ideas!